maxsitt/insect-detect-docs/docs/index.md

 <figure markdown>
   ![on-device detection and tracking](assets/images/yolov5n_tracker_episyrphus.gif){ width="600" }
   <figcaption>On-device detection with the YOLOv5n model can reach up to 30 fps,
-              an object tracker is used to assign unique IDs to each individual</figcaption>
+              an object tracker assigns unique IDs to each individual insect</figcaption>
 </figure>

 In the [**Hardware**](hardware/index.md){target=_blank} section of this website